-For that reason we have developed the modular BOBB Four-Part Emergency System which helps you to keep the gear where you will need it most, and when you put it all together gives you the full kit.
+For that reason we have developed the modular BOBB Five-Part Emergency System which helps you to keep the gear where you will need it most, and when you put it all together gives you the full kit.

-The Four-Part Emergency Kit System
+The BOBB Five-Part Emergency Kit System

 Keep in mind that we have the Custom Bag Builder Tool, a useful web app that lets you assemble kits from items which we've vetted and tested.
-Save time by not having to search around the internet for the right stuff.
-When you've built the kit you want we've included a link that sends all the products over to Amazon and you can purchase them there.
+It saves you time by not having to search around the internet for the right stuff, we've narrowed it down for you.

 Included here is lighting, cutting, fire, water carrying and purification, money, an extra phone charge, and small first-aid items which all fit into a small pouch which can be attached to a belt.

 Read our Everyday Carry Tutorial.

 It should cover you for 24 hours with water, food, pandemic and weather protection, lighting, a larger cutting tool, basic sleeping and shelter needs, and a change of clothes.

 Read our Get Home Bag Tutorial.

 This is a 72-hour evacuation preparedness kit, for use when you are forced to leave your home quickly and you don't know when you might return.

 They come with you in a vehicle and may get left behind if the vehicle has to be abandoned (hopefully not!)
 You may wish to have a folding wagon available for that scenario.